 Just as the hormones produced by the granulosa and theca cells of the ovary “drive” the follicular and luteal phases of the ovarian cycle, they also control the three distinct phases of the menstrual cycle.
 These are the menses phase, the proliferative phase, and the secretory phase.

 The menses phase of the menstrual cycle is the phase during which the lining is shed; that is, the days that the woman menstruates.
 Although it averages approximately five days, the menses phase can last from 2 to 7 days, or longer.
-As shown in Figure 7, the menses phase occurs during the early days of the follicular phase of the ovarian cycle, when progesterone, FSH, and LH levels are low.
+As shown in the diagram below, the menses phase occurs during the early days of the follicular phase of the ovarian cycle, when progesterone, FSH, and LH levels are low.
 Recall that progesterone concentrations decline as a result of the degradation of the corpus luteum, marking the end of the luteal phase.
 This decline in progesterone triggers the shedding of the stratum functionalis of the endometrium.

 Once menstrual flow ceases, the endometrium begins to proliferate again, marking the beginning of the proliferative phase of the menstrual cycle.
 It occurs when the granulosa and theca cells of the tertiary follicles begin to produce increased amounts of estrogen.
 These rising estrogen concentrations stimulate the endometrial lining to rebuild.